You can be a vegan and still enjoy Puerto Rican Pasteles.

 - Remove from food processor, place into a bowl, add the salt and achiote and mix well.

 Yuca is a root vegetable that is a nightmare to peel.
 It is tough, kind of dirty and very labor intensive.
-Thankfully, Goya is now selling frozen yuca that is ready to go—no peeling!
+Thankfully, frozen yuca is available—no peeling!
 I used it and do not taste the difference.
 Spare yourself the work.
 Yes, it is more expensive, but worth it.

 - 1 5-pound bag of frozen yuca